tasos-m/museDB/README.md

-# museDB
+# museDB - a museum database
-This is an assignment of the course Databases (AUTh - 9th semester)